StatTag/stattag-documentation/RMarkdown.md

 ## Tag Properties
 StatTag allows users to specify formatting options for values and tables.  <mark>For R Markdown integration, we have determined that users should perform all formatting (e.g., specify number of digits, suppress table columns) within the R Markdown code.</mark>

+## Figures
+What to do with fig.opts setting paths, etc. for the figures?

+## Patterns
+For reference, the list of R Markdown patterns are at: [https://github.com/yihui/knitr/blob/master/R/pattern.R](https://github.com/yihui/knitr/blob/master/R/pattern.R)

 ## Markdown Options
-R Markdown (via knitr) allows the user to set some options for how things are rendered.
+R Markdown (via knitr) allows the user to [set some options](https://yihui.name/knitr/options/#chunk_options) for how things are rendered.
 For example, the user can specify the height and width of a figure.
 A challenge for StatTag then is interpreting those parameters and ensuring they are appropriately applied.
 This includes considering both global options, as well as individual options on code chunks.

 ### Displaying Code
 <mark>StatTag will never insert the code chunk in a document, even if the R Markdown is explicitly configured to do this (RMD `echo` option)</mark>